bebosudo/advanced-programming/exam/report.md

 We built the `BTree` class following the so called ["test-driven development"](https://en.wikipedia.org/wiki/Test-driven_development) approach: this means that for every method of the class that we are exposing, we have created some test cases to validate and test all the components (units) of the code.
 We used the C/C++ library [`doctest`](https://github.com/onqtam/doctest), "The fastest feature-rich C++98/C++11 single-header testing framework for unit tests and TDD", which is essentially a powerful collection of macros to define tests in a very easy and "fun" way (the initial setup time took around 15 minutes), and which improved the overall programming experience and time requested.

-To install doctest and compile the code, in the `exam/c++/` directory type:
+To install doctest, clone the repo and type:

+    $ git submodule init
-    $ git submodule add git@github.com:onqtam/doctest.git
+    $ git submodule update

+The preceding commands setup and clone the submodules/sub-repository needed: both `doctest` and `pybind11`, which is needed in the `mix` section below.

 This should create a directory structure like the following: